ToxicFyre/pos-pipeline-core-etl/README.md

 4. **ARIMA Convergence Warnings**: Common when data is short or noisy; forecasts still work, but you can restrict metrics/branches or reduce `horizon_days` to reduce warnings.

-5. **Missing Date Ranges**: The ETL pipeline automatically discovers existing data and only downloads missing ranges.
-To force re-download, delete the relevant files in `a_raw/`.
+5. **Missing Date Ranges**: The ETL pipeline uses metadata to track completed stages and automatically skips work that's already been done.
+To force re-run, use `refresh=True` in query functions or `force=True` in stage functions.
+Alternatively, delete the relevant files in `a_raw/` or metadata files in `_meta/` subdirectories.

 6. **Branch Code Windows**: If a branch code changed over time, ensure your `sucursales.json` includes validity windows (`valid_from`, `valid_to`).